semanticdata/miguelpimentel.do/.references/11ty-starter/src/posts/2023-03-19-unlock-firefox-sidebar.md

 ---
-title: 'Unlock the Sidebar Width in Firefox'
+title: "Unlock the Sidebar Width in Firefox"
 description: "How-to guide about unlocking the max-width of Firefox's sidebar.
 Doing so net's you a better experience when using extensions within the sidebar."
 date: 2023-03-19
 ---